nemequ/wav/README.md

 }
 ```

-This is implemented using C11 generic selections or C++ method
-overloading.
-In C++ WAV also supports operator overloading, so if
+This works in both C and C++.
+In C++ WAV also supports operator
-you prefer you also do this:
+overloading, so if you prefer you can also do this:

 ```c
 wav_f32x4_t